 Defence and Security

-We use best of class tools and invest time to innovate, develop, understand and apply new techniques and technologies.
+We use best of class tools at Decision Lab and invest time in innovating, developing, understanding, and applying new techniques and technologies.

 Simulation modelling is concerned with creating a virtual representation of one or more systems or processes.